crate/cratedb-mcp/README.md

 Please also explore the [example questions] from another shared collection.

+## Project information

+### Acknowledgements
+Kudos to the authors of all the many software components and technologies this project is building upon.

-### Development
+### Contributing
+The `cratedb-mcp` package is an open source project, and is [managed on GitHub].
+Contributions of any kind are welcome and appreciated.

-To learn how to set up a development sandbox, see the [development documentation].
+To learn how to set up a development sandbox, please refer to the [development documentation].

+### Status
+The software is in the alpha stage, please expect breaking changes.
+Version pinning is strongly recommended, especially if you use it as a library.

 [CrateDB]: https://cratedb.com/database